- Herbal Medicine

 Black Cohosh can combine perfectly with Wild Yam for rheumatic problems.
 For the right person it can be perfect with St John's wort to help lift a low mood and for the right woman it can be ideal combined with Paeony and Licorice for menopausal problems.

-Much of the information here about the traditional uses of Black Cohosh is consistent with the model of thinking whereby one may treat problem A with plant B. There is much value in this approach, especially in how it helps us pass on useful knowledge to one another, but it falls short in one vital area; and that is that people are not all cut from the same cloth!
+Much of the information here about the traditional uses of Black Cohosh is consistent with the model of thinking whereby one may treat problem A with plant B. There is value in this approach, especially in how it helps us pass on useful knowledge to one another, but it falls short in one vital area; and that is that people are not all cut from the same cloth!
 Something that works brilliantly for one person may do less for another -- why is this?

-The reason is that people vary in their constitutions as to whether they are more hot or cool and at the same time more dry or damp (more info about this here) There is much old wisdom in treating the person first and the condition second and in this light Black Cohosh shows itself as a warming, stimulating herb that may particularly benefit Bear people as well as the other constitution on the cooler side of spectrum; the Elephant/Butterflies.
+The reason is that people vary in their constitutions as to whether they are more hot or cool and at the same time more dry or damp (more info about this here) There is an old wisdom in treating the person first and the condition second and in this light Black Cohosh shows itself as a warming, stimulating herb that may particularly benefit Bear people as well as the other constitution on the cooler side of spectrum; the Elephant/Butterflies.

 Excerpt from Felter & Lloyd's Kings Dispensatory from 1898